2020 Year End Tax Planning Guide

 Deferral of Income

-If cash flow and business reality allows, consider deferring the derivation or receipt of income until the next financial year.
+If cash flow and business reality allow, consider deferring the derivation or receipt of income until the next financial year.
+This is especially relevant for companies with the change in tax rate.
 If on a cash basis, consider trying to defer the receipt of cash.
 If reporting income on an accruals basis, defer the derivation of income by holding back invoices if possible until after 30 June.

 Income Received in Advance

 Consider whether income received is actually derived.
 Income received in advance may not be derived (and not taxable) until the services are provided.
 Conversely income such as interest, royalties, rent and dividends are usually derived upon receipt.

 Expenses are only deductible when incurred, i.e. there must be a presently existing liability to pay the expense.
 Many accruals and provisions are not deductible as they represent an estimate of expenses and do not relate to a presently existing liability.

 Most prepayments now are not deductible until the period to which they relate (some exceptions apply), although small businesses and individuals may be able to deduct 12 months of prepayments in the year paid.